Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Inclusion rationale

 Calcium salt of alpha-ketoglutarate, a central intermediate of the Krebs cycle (the primary energy production pathway in every cell).
-In this calcium-bound form, it offers oral bioavailability suited to supplementation and a dual nutritional benefit: supporting intermediary energy metabolism while contributing to calcium needs, essential for the maintenance of normal bones and teeth.
+In this calcium-bound form, it offers oral bioavailability suited to supplementation and supports intermediary energy metabolism.
 Alpha-ketoglutarate is an endogenous metabolite whose plasma concentrations naturally decline with age, a decline that coincides with the progressive weakening of cellular energy metabolism.
 This decline has sparked growing interest in aging research.
 A study published in 2020 observed in CaAKG-supplemented mice a compression of morbidity and a reduction in biological age assessed by epigenetic clock.
 These preliminary animal results have paved the way for ongoing human clinical trials.
-Beyond its metabolic role, the calcium provided by this form integrates into the formula's bone axis alongside vitamin D3, vitamin K2 MK-7, magnesium and boron (all present in the formula).
-Calcium contributes to the maintenance of normal bones, and its combination with vitamin D and vitamin K2 optimizes its utilization by bone tissue.

 Selected form